pytest-dev/pytest-asyncio/README.rst

 - fixtures for injecting unused tcp ports
 - pytest markers for treating tests as asyncio coroutines
 - easy testing with non-default event loops
-- support of `async def` fixtures and async generator fixtures
+- support for `async def` fixtures and async generator fixtures

 Installation
 ------------